Get involved

 We can and should do better for children and for communities.

-The NSW Government must raise the age of criminal responsibility to at least 14.
+The NSW Government must raise the age of criminal responsibility from 10 to at least 14.

 Raise The Age NSW in the News: